 When purchasing a calcium-magnesium product, look for a higher Ca:Mg ratio above 3:1 and chose a buffered form of calcium, like calcium carbonate, to reduce pH fluctuations.

-When feeding later in the flowering cycle, use a calcium-magnesium product that has a low nitrogen concentration.
+When feeding later in the flowering cycle, use a calcium-magnesium product, which are typically called cal-mag supplements, that has a low nitrogen concentration.
 Ensuring the proper calcium and magnesium levels in your water, and therefore your plants, will help lead to a successful and healthy crop.